Ayaan Hirsi Ali: Islam and Muslims

-Max Rodenbeck, writing in The New York Review of Books, argued that Ali is really criticising what she has, at points, called "Medina Muslims", meaning a minority of Islamic fundamentalists who envision a regime based on sharia, and who ignore the more inclusive passages of Muhammad's Meccan period.
-In a Congressional hearing, Ali has argued this is because politics is built into the faith of Muslim people, saying:"Islam is part religion, and part a political-military doctrine, the part that is a political doctrine contains a world view, a system of laws and a moral code that is totally incompatible with our constitution, our laws, and our way of life."
+Max Rodenbeck, writing in The New York Review of Books, argued that Hirsi Ali is really criticising what she has, at points, called "Medina Muslims", meaning a minority of Islamic fundamentalists who envision a regime based on sharia, and who ignore the more inclusive passages of Muhammad's Meccan period.
+In a Congressional hearing, Hirsi Ali has argued this is because politics is built into the faith of Muslim people, saying:"Islam is part religion, and part a political-military doctrine, the part that is a political doctrine contains a world view, a system of laws and a moral code that is totally incompatible with our constitution, our laws, and our way of life."
 Although Hirsi Ali has previously described Islam as beyond reform, she has stated that the Arab Spring and growing visibility of women's rights activists within Muslim societies has demonstrated to her that a liberal reformation of Islam is possible, and outlines how this could be achieved in her book Heretic by supporting reformist Muslims.

 She described Islamic societies as lagging "in enlightened thinking, tolerance and knowledge of other cultures" and that their history cannot cite a single person who "made a discovery in science or technology, or changed the world through artistic achievement".

-In a 2010 interview with The Guardian, she compared the responses of Christians and Muslims to criticism of their respective religions.
-While Christians would often simply ignore criticism, Muslims would instead take offence, display a victim mentality and take criticism as insults.
+In a 2010 interview with The Guardian, she claimed that when comparing the responses of Christians and Muslims to criticism of their respective religions, Christians often simply ignore criticism, while Muslims instead take offence, display a victim mentality and take criticism as insults.

 She insists that many contemporary Muslims have not yet transitioned to modernity, and that many Muslim immigrants are culturally unsuited to life in the West and are therefore a burden.
 Hirsi Ali calls upon atheists, Christians, Europeans, and Americans to unite against Muslim extremism in the West.
 She urges the former to educate Muslims and the latter, especially Western Churches, to convert "as many Muslims as possible to Christianity, introducing them to a God who rejects Holy War and who has sent his son to die for all sinners out of love for mankind".

 Speaking in April 2015 on an Australian Broadcasting Corporation radio program, Hirsi Ali said:

 It's wrong for Western leaders like [former Prime Minister of Australia] Tony Abbott to say the actions of the Islamic State aren't about religion.
 I want to say to him 'please don't say such things in public because it's just not true.'
 You're letting down all the individuals who are reformers within Islam who are asking the right questions that will ultimately bring about change.